danrot/master-thesis/03_implementation.md

 In order to be able to do its work, the `VersionHandler` needs two other objects.
 The `Session` object is returned when the user logs into a repository.
 It is the central object for working with the repository and allows to manipulate the data in it.
-Therefore it works close together with the second class the `VersionHandler` uses, which is the `ObjectManager`.
+Therefore it works closely together with the second class the `VersionHandler` uses, which is the `ObjectManager`.
 This class acts as mediator between the `Session` and the transport layer's `Client` and as a Unit of Work, which means that it knows about the state of each node and thus